-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 The district also offers 30 minutes of ELD Instruction daily to EL students in grades K-6 and 45 minutes daily to students in grades 7-8.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Dance, Creative Arts, Media Tech, Agriculture, Recreational Activities, and Photography Dance, Creative Arts, Media Tech, Agriculture, Recreational Activities, and Photography Recreational Activities, Photography, Video Production, Study Skills, Current Events, and Intro to Theater.
+Dance, Creative Arts, Media Tech, Agriculture, Recreational Activities, and Photography The district also offers 30 minutes of ELD Instruction daily to EL students in grades K-6 and 45 minutes daily to students in grades 7-8.
 Strategic and Intensive Intervention Classes in ELA and Math are also offered to students not performing at grade level.
 The district also offers 30 minutes of ELD Instruction daily to EL students in grades K-6 and 45 minutes daily to students in grades 7-8.
 Strategic and Intensive Intervention Classes in ELA and Math are also offered to students not performing at grade level.
 The district also offers 30 minutes of ELD Instruction daily to EL students in grades K-6 and 45 minutes daily to students in grades 7-8.
 Strategic and Intensive Intervention Classes in ELA and Math are also offered to students not performing at grade level.
+The district also offers 30 minutes of ELD Instruction daily to EL students in grades K-6 and 45 minutes daily to students in grades 7-8.
+Strategic and Intensive Intervention Classes in ELA and Math are also offered to students not performing at grade level.
 EL Students are leveled for ELD Instruction.
-K-6 ELD Instruction is 30 minutes daily, and 7-8 ELD Instruction is 45 minutes daily.
+K-6 ELD Instruction is 30 minutes daily, and 7- 8 ELD Instruction is 45 minutes daily.
 Students are leveled for Reading and Mathematics Instruction with Intervention Aides and Reading Specialists.
 EL Students are leveled for ELD Instruction.
-K-6 ELD Instruction is 30 minutes daily, and 7-8 ELD Instruction is 45 minutes daily.
+K-6 ELD Instruction is 30 minutes daily, and 7- 8 ELD Instruction is 45 minutes daily.
 Students are leveled for Reading and Mathematics Instruction with Intervention Aides and Reading Specialists.
 EL Students are leveled for ELD Instruction.
-K-6 ELD Instruction is 30 minutes daily, and 7-8 ELD Instruction is 45 minutes daily.
+K-6 ELD Instruction is 30 minutes daily, and 7- 8 ELD Instruction is 45 minutes daily.
 Students are leveled for Reading and Mathematics Instruction with Intervention Aides and Reading Specialists.
-Priority 7 (c): Extent to which students have Master Schedules reflect that each site Master Schedules reflect that each site Master Schedules reflect that each site
+EL Students are leveled for ELD Instruction.
+K-6 ELD Instruction is 30 minutes daily, and 7- 8 ELD Instruction is 45 minutes daily.
+Students are leveled for Reading and Mathematics Instruction with Intervention Aides and Reading Specialists.